jpreardon/good-morning-display/WORKLOG.md

 ### 2021-03-03

-Settings refactoring fun continues. #28
+- Settings refactoring fun continues. #28
+- Added re-sorting to the twin list picker.
+Moved a couple utility functions to utils.js.

 ### 2021-03-02